klarsen1/MarketMatching/README.md

     slab-and-prior model.
 -   All plots are done in `ggplot2` and can easily be extracted and manipulated.
+-   Facilitates pseudo prospective epower analysis for geo-based experiments.
+-   Provides suggested optimal test/control market pairs for future studies (in case the test markets have not been identified).

 How to Install
 ==============